Dentist Beverly Hills, CA

 Why Does Periodontal Maintenance Require More Frequent Visits?

 Although there is no cure for periodontitis, with proper care, it can be controlled.
 A two-to-four month interval is not arbitrary.
 Instead, it is based on sound logic.

 The bacteria that cause periodontal disease can reappear and start colonizing about two to three months after treatment.
 Waiting for more than three months can cause a reemergence of inflammation and risking breakdown of the soft and hard tissues of the mouth.
 Therefore, a periodontal maintenance appointment needs to be critically timed to avoid the bacteria causing the most harm to support tissues.

 Research has shown that those patients who undergo periodontal treatment, but do not have periodontal maintenance at proper intervals, lose twice or three times as many teeth and have active periodontal therapy twice as frequently as those who follow regular maintenance.

 Although periodontal maintenance is more expensive than dental cleaning, it is the only minimally-invasive, non-aggressive way to treat periodontal disease.
 Left to its own devices, the disease can cause serious general health issues, including stroke, heart attack, uncontrolled diabetes, osteoporosis, preterm birth, and low birth weight.

-If you suspect you have periodontal disease, schedule an appointment with us by calling us at (213) 314-0636 today.
+If you suspect you have periodontal disease, schedule an appointment for periodontal maintenance in Beverly Hills, CA by calling us at (310) 707-1577 today!
 Bear in mind that periodontal disease cannot be cured, only managed.
-If you delay treatment, you may end up losing your teeth.
+If you delay treatment, you may end up losing your teeth!